dogweather/schema-dot-org/README.md

 Easily create [Structured Data](https://developers.google.com/search/docs/guides/intro-structured-data) with **correct syntax and semantics**.
 Good structured data [helps enhance a website's search result appearance](https://developers.google.com/search/docs/guides/enhance-site):

-> Google Search works hard to understand the content of a page.
-You can help us by providing explicit clues about the meaning of a page…
+> "Google Search works hard to understand the content of a page.
+You can help us by providing explicit clues about the meaning of a page…"

 ## Usage